arceav/music-id-trainer/README.md

 download [qpack.json](qpack.json) from the repository, or use your own question pack. run either app, load the [MP3 recordings](https://drive.google.com/drive/u/0/folders/1F3jt0fHNH3tIe5bMJ4hF5EjAPXcarFNQ) (request access and i will grant you), and then load the question pack for **listening guide** mode. select the MP3s whose filenames match the `file` entries in your question pack. the included pack has 70 questions covering 14 pieces from the 2026–27 listening guides; you can use **identify pieces** without any pack. recordings are supplied by the user and stay on their computer.

-if Windows warns about an unrecognized app, thats cuz these community builds have not been code signed. the source for each executable is below.
+if Windows warns about an unrecognized app, thats cuz these community builds have not been code signed. the source for each executable is below. if you for some reason cannot download the files, try the [web version](https://drive.google.com/drive/u/0/folders/1_D7seUYNzQsv89nLyTEZZl_4Q8h4wbJX).

+# hi

+i did acadec in 2025-2026 at phs and this is my way of giving back. i loved the program so much more than i ever thought i would and i hope this can be of use. ofc its open source so you can use it for literally whatever you want but yeah..

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-## source and rebuilding
+# source and rebuilding

 the `dark/` and `light/` folders contain the complete C# source for each theme. the project uses Windows Forms for the interface and Windows media APIs for audio, without a browser engine or external NuGet packages. the dark version embeds `dark/Assets/companion.gif` in its executable.